 Comfort Techniques for Labor

-Learn about comfort techniques for labor pain and learn why they work.
-Cognitive strategies include education to help you understand what’s happening, visualization, affirmations, and choosing to interpret pain as a positive sign of labor progress rather than something to resist.
-Gate Control techniques work by focusing your attention on something pleasant (like music, a beautiful view or aromatherapy) instead of focusing on the labor pain – this blocks some of the pain signals from reaching the brain, so you’ll actually experience less pain.
+Learn comfort techniques for labor pain, plus learn how and why they work.
+Cognitive strategies include education to help you understand what’s happening, visualization, affirmations, and reframing pain as a sign of progress.
+Gate Control techniques work by focusing your attention on something pleasant (like music, a beautiful view or aromatherapy).
+This blocks pain signals from reaching the brain, so you’ll experience less pain.
 Counter-irritants include things like biting your lip – a pain you control – to help the pain you can’t control feel more manageable.
-And body mechanics involves using position, movement and massage to encourage baby to move into the best position to help labor progress and be less painful.
+Body mechanics involves using positions, movement and massage to encourage baby to move into the best position to help labor progress.
 [Transcript of episode 4.]

 Episode 5: Labor Support

 Continuous labor support, which can be provided by a partner or spouse, other family or friends, a professional doula or by medical caregivers has been shown to reduce interventions, improve outcomes, and improve satisfaction with the birth.
-This episode is all about how to provide effective labor support: by learning about childbirth, learning about what best comforts the person you will support in labor, creating an environment where she is comfortable and feels able to do what she needs to do to cope without being judged, watching for Relaxation, Rhythm, and Ritual and reinforcing those, and – most importantly – helping her to feel safe, loved and protected.
-When someone feels safe, loved and protected, oxytocin and endorphins flow, and labor progresses faster and hurts less.
+We’ll discuss how to provide effective labor support: by learning about birth, learning what best comforts the laboring person, creating an environment where she is comfortable and doesn’t feel judged, watching for the 3 R’s and reinforcing those, and – most importantly – helping her to feel safe, loved and protected.
+When someone feels safe, birth hormones flow, and labor progresses faster and hurts less.
 [Transcript of episode.]

 Episode 6: Pain Medication for Labor

-An overview of medications for labor pain and childbirth – nitrous oxide, IV opioids, and epidural analgesia.
+An overview of medications for labor pain and childbirth.
 For each it covers how it’s administered, the benefits – how it helps with labor pain, and the possible side effects.
 There is also a detailed discussion of labor support for a person using epidural analgesia.
 [Transcript of episode.]